|

 “Are you seeing any dark clouds filling the room?”

 “Huh, what?
 Look, son, between you and me, I have my hands full with administrative minutiae, overseeing this ridiculous We!
 Not Me!
-Rally!… and boosting security to fend off panic.”
+Rally!—and boosting security to fend off panic.”

-Mr. Shulenmeyers gestured to the scattered files and documents dressing his desk, then twisted his computer monitor toward me.
-Right there on full screen, the trending story of the recent campus muggings, complete with an ominous rendering of an obscured person in a hoodie holding a bat.
+Right there, full screen: the trending story of the recent campus muggings, complete with an ominous rendering of an obscured person in a hoodie holding a bat.

 The headline read, “Living in Fear of the Campus Slugger.”